-whole.
-"It is time to act for the Lord; They have violated your Torah" was employed in connection with preserving the Aggadah, the oral explanations of the Biblical narrative, despite a Torah prohibition to do so.
-Afterwards, the rabbis continued to write down Aggadah and it constituted a precedent that enabled Rabbi Yehudah HaNasi (Palestine, 2nd - 3rd century BCE) to compose the Mishnah, a record of the "oral law."
+These three broad phrases were largely used to justify, after the fact, one time, exigent acts.
+Nonetheless, the general category of legislation was also used to support an ongoing change that was felt necessary to preserve the Jewish tradition as a whole.
+"It is time to act for the Lord; They have violated your Torah," was employed in connection with preserving the Aggadah, the oral explanations of the Biblical narrative, despite a Torah prohibition to do so.
+Afterwards, the Rabbis continued to write down Aggadah and it constituted a precedent that enabled Rabbi Yehudah HaNasi (Palestine, second to third century C.E.) to compose the Mishnah, a record of the "oral law."